Title Image

 Upfront and Recurring Costs of Each Platform

-Magento is free to download and use.
+Magento Open Source is free to download and use.
 But, you’ll likely pay for hosting, security, and customizations.
 These costs can add up fast.
+Adobe Commerce (the enterprise version) carries significant licensing fees on top of that.

 Hidden Fees and Potential Additional Expenses

-Magento, being more complex, might have hidden costs.
-These include server maintenance, security updates, and ongoing development and support.
+Magento, being more complex, can carry hidden costs including server maintenance, security updates, and ongoing development and support.
+These expenses make total cost of ownership an important consideration.

 When looking at shopify pricing and magento pricing, think about the total ecommerce platform costs.
 Also, watch out for hidden fees ecommerce.
 This will help you pick the best option for your business.